A Well-Lived Life 2 - Book 4 - Elyse - Cover

 “We do,” Jessica said from where she was sitting on the other side of Kara.

 I wondered how true that was.
-I knew I was somewhat self-conscious about my behavior, but to me, that seemed like the right thing to do given everything that had happened since Jessica had her meltdown.
+I knew I was somewhat self-conscious about my behavior, but to me, that seemed like the right thing to do, given everything that had happened since Jessica had her meltdown.
 But I wondered if they had a point.
 I HAD changed my behavior, and I’d done so intentionally and with a purpose.
 I WAS avoiding girls who were ‘Steve types’ because I was worried about reverting to my old self.
-It wasn’t about sex with other girls, but about staying in control.
+It wasn’t about sex with other girls but about staying in control.
 And I was worried that I would get out of control.

-Part of my concern was that if I had time for a dalliance, wouldn’t that time be better spent with either Elyse or Abbie, both of whom at times I felt I was neglecting?
+Part of my concern was that if I had time for a dalliance, wouldn’t that time be better spent with either Elyse or Abbie, both of whom, at times, I felt I was neglecting?
 What would THEY say if I took time that I could have spent with them and spent them with a random girl?
 How would I feel?
-Even with permission from my wives, and even from Elyse, I still had second thoughts about the idea of dalliances.
+Even with permission from my wives and even from Elyse, I still had second thoughts about the idea of dalliances.

-I was also concerned about going too far the other direction.
+I was also concerned about going too far in the other direction.
 If I fought myself too much, I was at risk for another ‘dramatic episode’ if something went badly wrong in my life.
 All that pent-up desire, even if I wasn’t feeling it right now, was like a bomb waiting to go off.
 The question I was asking myself now was how to find the right balance in everything.
-To make my life «lagom» - just right.
+To make my life «lagom» — just right.

-I thought about Claire, and wondered if I’d missed any signals.
+I thought about Claire and wondered if I’d missed any signals.
 It was entirely possible that I had because I wasn’t really looking for those kinds of signs.
-I had to decide if I was going to look for them, and if I was, what I’d do about it.
+I had to decide if I was going to look for them and, if I was, what I’d do about it.
 I had to maintain SOME kind of limits.
 The limits that the girls had set felt too broad; the leash seemed too long.
 What I needed to do was figure out where the limits ought to be.

 “Maybe I am,” I said after what had to have seemed to them a long silence.